KillianLucas/open-procedures/README.md

 # Open Procedures
-_Tiny, structured coding tutorials that can be searched semantically._

----

 **Open Procedures** is an open-source project offering tiny, structured coding tutorials that can be semantically queried.
 It's created with the aim to help developers, researchers, and language models in fetching relevant code snippets and programming guidance.